-On 4 September, American Airlines retired the MD-80 family of aircraft from its fleet after 37 years of service.
-Named the Super80 by American, the airline operated more than 360 of the aircraft at its peak.
+On 4 September, American Airlines retired the MD-80 family of aircraft from its fleet after 37 years of service in one final Super80 send off.
+The airline operated more than 360 of the aircraft type at its peak.
 On Wednesday, the final 26 were retired and 23 of them flown to the desert in Roswell, New Mexico.

 One for the money